|

 should have the vehicle checked out electronically to see if

-a minor sensor has broken down or is starting to deteriorate and send the
+a minor sensor has broken down, is starting to deteriorate and send the

 referred to as a 'soft code'.
-Normal functions are not
+(This is not 'limp mode').
+Normal vehicle functions may not be

 affected but if the repair is not made, performance or fuel

-malfunctioned one time and all other times was fine.
+malfunctioned or sent an erratic signal one time and all other times was fine.
 This

-But sometimes, the signal needed to perform all
+Sometimes, the sensor signal needed to perform all

 computer has no choice but to go into a more critical 'survival' mode.
 With